 The Key to Remaining at Peace & Overcoming Stress in Your Life

 It is a common belief that we need to reduce stress in our lives in order to have a healthy, peaceful life.
 And yet at the same time, we are filled with admiration and awe as we view movies or read books recounting the exhilarating tales of heroes who overcame insurmountable obstacles in extremely stressful circumstances.
 There are some things in life where our stress levels can be helped.
 For example, if you are having work related stress, you want to come home to relax.
 You may not find this as easy, but you can always look into perhaps switching your old purple mattress for something brand new.
 This should help you feel comfortable and hopefully reduce your stress levels.
+But for some people, they need a little more to help them relax.
+In fact, dispensary supplies contain numerous cannabis-related products that can help people to let go of the stress that serves no good.
 It is wise to avoid unnecessary pressures, but identifying pressure as the reason that we cannot have peace or health directly contradicts what Jesus says about stress in our lives.

 In John 16:33, Jesus said, “These things I have spoken to you, so that in Me you may have peace.
 In the world you have tribulation, but take courage; I have overcome the world.”
 The Greek word translated as tribulation means pressure.
 Jesus is saying that this world will bring us pressure.
 He doesn’t suggest that we avoid the pressures of life; rather He says that “in Him” we can remain in peace and we can find the courage to overcome the pressures that this world brings.